TakafumiSakagami/cpiaengine/README.md

 Triggers the mentioned panner in `panner.h`.

 This moves `bgimg` without moving the window containing it, allowing you to pan over a cropped image in a manner reminiscient of Mahoyo or the Tsukihime remake.
+You can, of course, make your own pans by writing a new one into `panner.h`.

 Only needs to be specified when triggering a pan.

 ### fader::sp01_in(spimg, textbox);

-Triggers the mentioned fader in `spriter.h`.
+Triggers the mentioned fader in `spriter.h`, which is really just an animation sequence taking up the `spimg` slot (by default).
+It's very flexible, and basically allows you to animate anything you wish.

 You can make custom fades/transitions for `spimg` or `bgimg` in a sprite editor, then build them as preset animations within `spriter.h` to reuse whenever needed.

 An example 3-frame fade animation can be made by applying the provided dither patterns over any images you wish to make a fader for.
 An Aseprite document showing the overlays in use is also provided.
+Check `Dev_Assets`.

 ![](Dev%20Assets/doc_sprite_transition_video.gif)

 ![](Dev%20Assets/sprite_transition1.png)![](Dev%20Assets/sprite_transition2.png)![](Dev%20Assets/sprite_transition3.png)

-###  texter::dialogue(dialogue_text_lines, bgpos, dialogue_layout, bgimg, textbox, internal_window, external_window, text_generator);
+###  texter::dialogue(dialogue_text_lines, bgimg, textbox, internal_window, external_window, text_generator);

 Triggers the dialogue creator in `texter.h`.

 This code is used to display, update and clear the scene.
-It presents the text, the sprites, the backgrounds, and handles pausing and input-checking.
+It presents the text, the sprites, the backgrounds, and handles pausing and input-checking while dialogue is displayed.
 From an A-press to progress text, to an R-hold to skip, it all gets handled here!

 Most importantly, it stores the default positioning data of on-screen text, as well as the key config, both of which may need changing to suit your needs.

-Must be specified every time.
+Must be specified every time, otherwise the game will speed over to the next dialogue block.

 ###  bn::core::update();

 Progresses the frame by 1.
-Think of it as finalizing everything above.
+Think of it as finalizing everything above it.

 Must be specified every time you wish the game to catch up to the code fed to it.